-- 4.1 The Standards Committee is responsible for monitoring the Code of Conduct and for making recommendations to Full Council on any changes to the Code. - 4.2 The recommendation to Council to adopt the revised Code of Conduct will support Councillors in maintaining high standards of conduct and provide consistency with all Oxfordshire principal authorities.
+4.1 The recommendation from the Standards Committee to Council to adopt the revised Code of Conduct will support Councillors in maintaining high standards of conduct and provide consistency with all Oxfordshire principal authorities.

 5.0 Consultation

 None in relation to the preparation of this report.